JacobMillward/dotfiles/README.md

 ./install.sh
 ```

 The installation script will copy symbolic links from the dotfiles in this repository to their corresponding locations in your home directory.
+The scripts _should_ be idempotent, so it should be safe to run the install script multiple times.

 ## What's Included
 ### macOS